Business Technology Diploma (formally Business Administrative Technology) - Business Administrative Assistant

 Offered at the Following Campuses

-The Business Administrative Technology program is designed to prepare graduates for employment in a variety of positions in today's technology-driven workplaces.
-The Business Administrative Technology program provides learning opportunities, which introduce, develop, and reinforce academic and occupational knowledge, skills, and attitudes required for job acquisition, retention, and advancement.
+The Business Technology program is designed to prepare graduates for employment in a variety of positions in today's technology-driven workplaces.
+The Business Technology program provides learning opportunities, which introduce, develop, and reinforce academic and occupational knowledge, skills, and attitudes required for job acquisition, retention, and advancement.
 The program emphasizes the use of word processing, spreadsheet, presentation, and database applications software.
 Students are also introduced to accounting fundamentals, electronic communications, internet research, and electronic file management.
 The program includes instruction in effective communication skills and technology that encompasses office management and executive assistant qualification and technology innovations for the office.
-Also provided are opportunities to upgrade present knowledge and skills or to retrain in the area of business administrative technology.
-Graduates of the program receive a Business Administrative Technology Diploma with a specialization in one of the following: Business Administrative Assistant or Medical Administrative Assistant.
+Also provided are opportunities to upgrade present knowledge and skills or to retrain in the area of business technology.
+Graduates of the program receive a Business Technology Diploma with a specialization in one of the following: Business Administrative Assistant or Medical Administrative Assistant.

 - Submit a completed application;